transcriptic/quantify/README.md

 If you specify a string unit that isn't of the form `'{prefix}?{supported unit}'`, Quantify will still accept the unit, and will assume that the exponent is 0: i.e, that you did not include a    prefix.
 Thus, the string "hipster" will yield the expected result, but the string "kilohipster" will not be parsed as `{ hipster: { power: 1, exponent: 3 } }`.

-All Quantity values are immutable.
-Instance methods return a new Quantity.
+All `Quantity` values are immutable.
+Instance methods return a new `Quantity`.

+The `Quantity` constructor may be used with or without the `new` operator, with the same result either way.

 #### q.to(unit)

-Returns a new quantity with the same semantic value as `q`, but in units of `unit`. `unit` can take string or structure form.
+Returns a new `Quantity` with the same semantic value as `q`, but in units of `unit`. `unit` can take string or structure form.

 Throws an exception if `unit` doesn't match the dimensions of `q`.
 You can't